Andrew-Roide/javascript-prep-0623-code-solutions/prep-javascript-operators-and-expressions/prep-javascript-operators-and-expressions-quiz-notes.md

 After completing this exercise, you should be able to discuss or answer the following questions:

-- What data type is returned by an arithmetic operation?
+- What data type is returned by an arithmetic operation? number
-- What is string concatenation?
+- What is string concatenation? combining two strings into one
-- What purpose(s) does the `+` plus operator serve in JavaScript?
+- What purpose(s) does the `+` plus operator serve in JavaScript? adding strings or numbers together
-- What data type is returned by comparing two values (`<`, `>`, `===`, etc)?
+- What data type is returned by comparing two values (`<`, `>`, `===`, etc)? true or false/ booleans
-- What does the `+=` "plus-equals" operator do?
+- What does the `+=` "plus-equals" operator do? add a variable onto itself.
+Short hands it.

 ## Notes